open-source-labs/SeeQR/README.md

 [theSeeQR.io](http://www.theseeqr.io)

-<p><b>SeeQR: </b>A database analytic tool that compares the efficiency of different schemas and queries on a granular level to make better informed architectural decisions regarding SQL databases at various scales.</p>
+<p><b>SeeQR: </b>A database analytic tool to compare the efficiency of different schemas and queries on a granular level so that developers/architects can make better informed architectural decisions regarding SQL databases at various scales.</p>

 </div>